These electronics recycling tips have been sponsored by Trademore. I was paid for this post.

 - When the materials arrive, send them back your device.

 - After they receive your device, they check it out to confirm the details and condition.
-If everything looks good, they send you a Virtual Mastercard® Gift Card or PayPal payment.
+If everything looks good, they send you a Virtual Mastercard® Gift Card or PayPal payment (if you choose a gift card, check out my post on how to recycle gift cards once you have used it).

 Buying Pre-Owned Cell Phones with Trademore